 Matilda was a hit when long-term subbing for a third-grade class.
 Here is the poster drawing of Matilda I made.

-In no more than two weeks, I was informed by a friend who had just started teaching at a school I was particularly interested in that there was a third-grade teacher out on medical leave, and that they needed someone to step in immediately.
+Then a teacher friend working at a school I was particularly interested in told me there was a third-grade teacher out on medical leave, and that they needed someone to step in immediately.

 My heart practically completed its very own spin cycle.
 This could be it.